WurthElektronik/FeatherWings/CalypsoFeatherWing/README.md

 It has an AT-style command interface on the standard UART and hence can be connected to any of the Feather microcontroller boards.
 The [Arduino](https://www.arduino.cc/) (C/C++) drivers and examples made available makes it easy to build a prototype to kick-start the application development.

-The Calypso FeatherWing board provides an easy to use platform for learning, experimenting and prototyping [cloud connectibity](lib/examples/../WE_CalypsoFeatherWing/examples/azure) applications.
+The Calypso WiFi FeatherWing board provides an easy to use platform for learning, experimenting and prototyping [cloud connectibity](lib/examples/../WE_CalypsoFeatherWing/examples/azure) applications.
 It offers easy access to the multiple cloud platforms which then provide the data storage, visualization and other advanced data analyses available in your chosen cloud.
 For more examaples, please see [CalypsoSensorCombo](../CalypsoSensorCombo)

 The [**SDK**](we-online.com/wcs-software) can be accessed on Github at [eismart FeatherWing GitHub](/../../).

-For more information about the Hardware, please go to the Hardware repository or download [Calypso FeatherWing user manual](link.to.com\document).
+For more information about the Hardware, please go to the Hardware repository or download [Calypso WiFi FeatherWing user manual](link.to.com\document).
 Feel free to check our [youtube channel](https://www.youtube.com/user/WuerthElektronik/videos) for video tutorials, hands-ons and webinars relating to our products.

 ### Necessary Steps